agabor/docs/_includes/android/user-interface.md

 Since `RecyclerView` is now favorable over `ListView`, it is recommended to use a custom RecyclerView.Adapter instead of using `ParseQueryAdapter`.

-To display collections of data, we provide an implementation of `Adapter` in the Parse Android SDK.
-Instead of using a basic `ListAdapter` backed by a static array of objects, our `ParseQueryAdapter` provides a layer of abstraction and allows you to easily display data from one of your Parse classes in your `AdapterView` of choice (e.g. `ListView` or `GridView`).
+To display collections of data, we provide an implementation of `Adapter` in the MSG Android SDK.
+Instead of using a basic `ListAdapter` backed by a static array of objects, our `ParseQueryAdapter` provides a layer of abstraction and allows you to easily display data from one of your MSG classes in your `AdapterView` of choice (e.g. `ListView` or `GridView`).

 To use a `ParseQueryAdapter` to display data in an `Activity`, follow the steps outlined below in your `Activity`'s `onCreate`: